kaanb93/rosalind_solutions/README.md

 My solutions to rosalind problems.

-I know that they are not in perfect shape, but if it works it works.
+I know that they are not in perfect shape, but they do the work.

 ![](https://c.tenor.com/fJAoBHWymY4AAAAC/do-not-touch-it-programmer.gif)